whoward/docs/markdown/tutorials/php.md

 =======

 Do you already have a test suite running WebDriver tests?
-While we recommend usingSausage, it's also possible to integrate with Sauce in whichever test framework you happen to be using -- you'll just miss out on a lot of features you get for free in Sausage (like automatic pass/fail reporting).
+While we recommend using Sausage, it's also possible to integrate with Sauce in whichever test framework you happen to be using -- you'll just miss out on a lot of features you get for free in Sausage (like automatic pass/fail reporting).
 Let's take a look at an example `PHPUnit_Extensions_Selenium2TestCase` test suite, so we can see what